FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_3.md

 ```

 This might cause a problem with our prepared statement since it wouldn't know what
 to do with this new column.
-To handle this sqlite will automatically recompile to
+To handle this sqlite will automatically recompile the
-prepared statement if this number has changed since it was last used.
+prepared statement if this number has changed since it was last used and report an
+error to those processes.

 Alright, now we know what it does, let's parse it.
 This one is going to again use
 our helper since it is another `u32`, we first want to add that to our struct